 The total cost of exit packages includes the strain on the pension fund costs (curtailment costs) and payments to individuals.
-The 2014/15 comparatives have been restated to include the strain on the pension fund costs.

-Total cost of exits include payments to individuals of £240,065 in 2015/16 (£371,400 in 2014/15) and strain on pension fund costs of £131,237 (£150,561 in 2014/15) paid to the pension fund authority Essex County Council.
+Total cost of exits include payments to individuals of £15,144 in 2016/17 (£240,065 in 2015/16) and strain on pension fund costs of £4,225 (£131,237 in 2015/16) paid to the pension fund authority Essex County Council.
 No termination payments were made to senior officers of the Council.

 The exit packages with total cost per band and total cost of the compulsory and other redundancies are set out in the tables below: